lolamarket/api-specifications/retailer-oas/webhooks.md

 ```

 ### ORDER_CONFIRMED
-Order confirmed by the OMS, waiting for shopper assignment.
+The `order.confirmed` event indicates that the order has been confirmed by the OMS and is waiting for shopper assignment.
+This event is triggered when the order has been reviewed and approved by the system, and is now ready for the next step in the process.
+By monitoring the `order.confirmed` event, the system can ensure that orders are processed in a timely and efficient manner.
+If the order can not be confirmed instead of receiving this event you will receive `order.rejected`.

 ```json
 {
     "eventId": 1201895966044343902,